This page includes the following sections:

 Students provided the option to use the Answer Masks tool can select it from the User drop-down menu.
 When selected, students see a mask covering multiple-choice distractors, with the option to click to expose each individually.
 They can turn answer masking on and off over each distractor or turn answer masking on or off on the entire question.

 Students provided the option to use the Line Reader Mask see the option in the User drop-down menu.
 This video shows the way the student views the Line Reader Mask when they select "Show/Hide Line Reader."
 Note that students can select text or select an answer choice within the Line Reader Mask window.

-Text is read aloud to the student by means of embedded TTS, either by clicking the play button to the right of the item, or by selecting text within the item.
+Students provided the option for TTS can hear text read aloud by clicking the play button to the right of the item, or by selecting text within the item.

 Use your speakers/headphones to hear the TTS.